RMHogervorst/cleancode/_posts/blog/2016-03-02-from-spss-to-r-part3.md

 ![ggplot(dat, aes(Name, Frequency)) + geom_bar(stat ="identity")]({{ site.github.url }}/images/ggplot2-simplebargraph-fictionaldata.png)

-## Example 3: boxplots, with points behind
+## Example 3: boxplots, violingplots with points behind

-Now a boxplot.
+Now a violinplot.
 The chickwts dataset is a small dataset of weights of chicks (baby chickens, not human ladies), with the diet they received.
 By now you now the drill: the data is chickwts, the aes are feed and weight.
 Then we add a boxplot geom.
 See `?geom_boxplot` for more info about changing parameters.
-I have also displayed a violin plot, which displays more information about the distribution.
+I have displayed a violin plot, which displays more information about the underlying distribution.

 ```r
 str(chickwts)